CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb5.png)

-4. Add the following configurations and leave rest to default:
+4. Add the following configurations and leave rest to default and click on **Create**:

    - User name: **WVDUser01**
    - Name: **WVDUser01**
-   - Click on **Create**.

    ![ws name.](media/lb8.png)

-5. Click on **+ New user** to add one more user, then add the following configurations and leave rest to default.
+5. Click on **+ New user** to add one more user, then add the following configurations and leave the rest to default.
+Once done, click on **Create**

    - User name: **WVDUser02**
    - Name: **WVDUser02**
-   - Click on **Create**

    ![ws name.](media/lb7.png)

-6. Both the newly created users will show up similarly as shown below.
-Copy the **user principal name** of both users and paste in a text editor so that we can use it further.
+6. Both the newly created users will show up as shown below.
+Copy the **user principal name** of both users and paste in a text editor so that we can use it later.

    ![ws name.](media/lb11.png)